Learning by doing

 What is a simulation?

 A simulation is a game with purpose, not created for entertainment.
 They are often also referred to as serious games.
-A simulation always has three critical elements; Game Thinking, Game Elements and Game Play.
+A simulation always has three critical characteristics; Game Thinking, Game Elements and Game Play.
 A simulation - or serious game - is designed for a purpose, such as research, policy and decision making, training and learning.

 Simulation in the serious gaming environment is the imitation of a real world process system over time.
 The act of simulating an environment first requires that a model be developed.
 The model represents the key characteristics, behaviours and functions of the selected physical or abstract system or process.
 Serious gaming allows the combing out of other factors and stressors, including impact of other - perhaps yet unknown- effects and general conditions of threat, technical and economic changes that current systems are not designed too or simply do not register.